 The leadership series connects students to influential men of color, a community of peers and staff who assist students with their goals to obtaining engineering degrees.
 In partnership with UW Brotherhood Initiative.

-Learn more about the resources available to help all pre-engineering students succeed:
+Learn more about the resources available to help engineering students succeed:

 MSEP works with the Mathematics, Chemistry and Physics departments to enroll students in math and science courses with other students with similar backgrounds and interests, creating the smaller communities that many students seek at large institutions.
-Courses are noted in the time schedules as "Includes MSEP/WiSE students" and are designed to work with the appropriate Academic Workshops.
-To register for these courses, students must see an adviser for MSEP, WiSE, or other engineering adviser.
+Courses maybe noted in the time schedule as "Includes MSEP students" and are designed to work with the appropriate Academic Workshops.
+To register for these courses, students must see an MSEP, WiSE, or other engineering adviser.

-The University of Washington is a National Action Council for Minorities in Engineering partner university, providing private source scholarships for African American, American Indian and Latino men and women in engineering.
+The University of Washington is a National Action Council for Minorities in Engineering partner university, providing private source scholarships for African American, American Indian and Latinx engineering students.
 More: Engineering Scholarships »

-MSEP hosts three national student organizations that have affiliated college chapters at the UW American Indian Science and Engineering Society (AISES); National Society of Black Engineers (NSBE); and Society of Professional Hispanic Engineers (SHPE).
+MSEP hosts three national student organizations that have affiliated college chapters at the UW: American Indian Science and Engineering Society (AISES); National Society of Black Engineers (NSBE); and Society of Professional Hispanic Engineers (SHPE).
 These three groups collaborate with the Society of Women Engineers as the Coalition of Minority and Women Engineering Societies (CMWES).
-More: Organizations, Clubs and Competitions »
+More: Student Clubs & Competitions »

 ALVA: Alliances for Learning and Vision for Underrepresented Americans

-MSEP is a post-college freshmen intern experience for engineering/computer science majors.
-UW freshmen are strongly encouraged to connect with MSEP prior to applying to this selective intern program.
+MSEP ALVA is an early college intern experience for engineering undeclared majors.
+Students are strongly encouraged to connect with MSEP prior to applying to this selective intern program.
 For pre-freshmen experiences, students are encouraged to consider the UW GenOM ALVA Program.